 Victorian Gravestones Symbolism

-My mind skips over the people who lived full, long lives – but my thought lingers with the children or people who died early in life.
+My mind skips over the people who lived full, long lives.
+My thought lingers with the children or people who died early in life.
 I try to think about what historical events would’ve happened around their time of death.

 Glasgow Necropolis – Morning Walk